 - green onion: adds a little punch of sharpness to the marinade

-- light soy sauce: adds salty flavour to the tuna
+- light soy sauce: (shoyu) adds salty flavor to the tuna

 - rice vinegar: adds a little tang and acidity; if you don't have rice vinegar, you can use a splash of apple cider vinegar or white vinegar

-- sesame oil: use a toasted sesame oil; adds a little nutty aroma and flavour to the tuna
+- sesame oil: use a toasted sesame oil; adds a little nutty aroma and flavor to the tuna

-- chili powder: adds a little spice to the tuna; if you can't tolerate spice, you can omit it
+- chili powder: adds a little spicy kick to the tuna; to your taste

 For serving:

-- sushi rice: is a short-grained sticky rice used for making sushi; but you can use whatever rice you like
+- cooked sushi rice: is a Japanese short-grained sticky rice used for making sushi; don't use jasmine rice, or long-grain glutinous rice

 - ponzu: is a citrus-soy sauce that you can find in Asian/Japanese grocery stores; if you can't find it, you can use soy sauce with a little squeeze of lime/lemon